 Vacancy Rates - Vancouver has exhibited historically low vacancy rates in the last 30 years.
-In 2022, the purpose-built apartment vacancy rate was was 0.9% in Vancouver.
-The vacancy rate (based on the Canada Mortgage and Housing Corporation (CMHC) Market Rental Survey) for the Southeast Vancouver neighbourhood, within which this site is located, is 0.3%.
+In 2022, the purpose-built apartment vacancy rate was 0.9% in Vancouver.
+The vacancy rate (based on the CHMC Market Rental Survey) for the Southeast Vancouver neighbourhood, which this site is located, is 0.3%.
 A vacancy rate between 3% and 5% is considered to represent a balanced market.